St Petersburg… Highlights of the Hermitage

-This was my eighth visit to St Petersburg, and as per any city, it is changing and evolving.
-The city has always had a romantic quality to it no matter when you travel.
+This was my eighth visit to St Petersburg, a city that always has a romantic quality to it, no matter when you travel.
 In February there is often a light dusting of snow on the ground and in June the sun never sets, which is when the White Nights Festival celebration begins.

-I travelled at the latter end of February, which can involve either icy cold weather or brilliant sunshine.
+I travelled in late February, which can involve either icy cold weather or brilliant sunshine.
 Thankfully I had brilliant sunshine, and the main areas such as Pushkin and Peterhof Palace were without the vast tourist numbers that they attract during the peak months.
 One of the highlights of my trip was a visit to one of the world’s leading art museums, the Hermitage.

-Established in 1764 by Catherine the Great (six years after Cox & Kings was established), the museum is an understatement of vastness.
-There are three main floors split over five different buildings and it can capture even the most seasoned traveller with its treasures.
-Below are my favourite five items on display from a virtual treasure trove of art and antiquities.
+Established in 1764 by Catherine the Great (six years after Cox & Kings was founded), its sheer size and vast quantity of artworks are mind boggling to even the most seasoned of travellers.
+There are three main floors split over five different buildings.
+Below are my favourite five items on display from this virtual treasure trove of art and antiquities.

 1. Frans Synders & Flemish Art

-This is perhaps a surprising choice considering the options, but you cannot help but be captivated by his works, especially Concert of Birds and the Fruit Shop.
-Featuring an impressive array of exotic birds, you can almost hear the raucous noise the collection would produce.
-Meanwhile, the Fruit Shop bursts with colourful fruits and vegetables, some soon to be tumbling to the floor due to the appearance of a monkey.
+This is perhaps a surprising choice considering the options, but you cannot help but be captivated by his works, especially Concert of Birds, featuring an impressive array of exotic birds, and The Fruit Shop, which bursts with colourful fruits and vegetables, some soon to be tumbling to the floor due to the appearance of a monkey.

 2. The Raphael Loggias